KDE/purpose/README.md

     import org.kde.people 1.0

-It offers different ways of integrating the system in an application.
-For full control on the process, one can use the *AlternativesModel* for listing the different possibilities and *PurposeWizard* for configuring the job and *RunningJob* for a view that displays the job as it runs.
-There's no view to display the result of the job as it depends on the context.
+It offers different ways of integrating the actions in an application.
+For full control on the procedure, we can use:
+* *AlternativesModel* for listing the different possibilities
+* *PurposeWizard* for configuring the job
+* *RunningJob* for a view that displays the job as it runs

 Furthermore, there's the *AlternativesView* component that will integrate all the process defined below for convenience.

-If you want to import right in the C++ application, you can import it on the cmake scripts by calling:
+If you want to import in the C++ application, you can import it using CMake by
+calling:

     find_package(KDEExperimentalPurpose)

-Or its qmake counterpart.
+Or its QMake counterpart.
 Then you'll have available the Purpose library if it needs to be done specifically and PurposeWidgets for convenience.

 To integrate on the UI, QtQuick will still be used, as the configuration files